RS-Coop/RS-Coop.github.io/README.md

 Ruby was installed according to their documentation -- for Ubuntu/Debian in this case.
 A gem install directory was created and added to my path in /.bashrc according to Jekylls documentation.
 Jekyll was then initialized in my web repo and the Gemfile was edited appropriately for GitHub pages as it explains.

 `bundle update` should be run often to update any gem dependencies (I think), and `bundle exec jekyll serve` can be used to test everything locally.
+Also `bundle update --bundler` will update itself.

 There were a few differences between the Jekyll and GitHub guides specifically regarding initializing the repository with Jekyll.
 In the end it seemed like following the Jekyll instructions worked best noting that the `github-pages` gem is installed when bundle update is run.